AgoraIO/Agora-Chat-API-Examples/Chat-iOS/README.md

     ```shell
     $ pod install
     ```
-2. Open the generated `foler's name.xcworkspace` file with Xcode.
+2. Open the generated `folder.xcworkspace` file with Xcode.

 3. Build and run the project in your iOS device or simulator.